GDI512/void-test/README.md

 # Features
 * **Macro-free** - There are no assertion or test case macros, instead, this framework makes extensive use of C++11 lambdas and templates to achieve similar functionality.
 * **Fast** - The header files do not include any system headers or other external dependencies to minimize impact on compile times.
 All code which can and should be precompiled is compiled into a static library.
-* **Easy to use** - Everything from building to writing tests is as straightforward as it gets.
+* **Easy to use** - Everything from building to writing tests is as straightforward as possible.
 At least by C++ standards.

 # Building
 Run the following commands: